Mistakes to Avoid After a Car Accident

 From past experiences, we have seen some good examples of what mistakes you should avoid after you have been in a car wreck.

-- Stretching the truth.
 The one rule we always tell our clients.
 Never lie under oath or to us.
 People can see through it.
-Don't lie to anyone as if the other side finds a whole in your story (even a non-relevant detail), they will take advantage and use it to discredit the truth of the story.
+Don't lie to anyone as if the other side finds a hole in your story (even a non-relevant detail), they will take advantage and use it to discredit the truth of the story.

 If you feel like you are off you need to see a doctor.
 The insurance company or other side will use against you the fact that you did not see a doctor immediately and you're exaggerating your injuries despite the fact that a lot of car wreck related injuries have some delayed onset.

 Failing to exchange information with witnesses.

 You may need people who witnessed the accident to testify or give a statement on your behalf.
 You need to be able to contact these people later so they can tell the story.
 You will need their contact information so that you or your attorney can get a statement from them.

 This is a big mistake.
 Insurance adjusters want you to make a statement that is against your interest that they can use as leverage to devalue your case.
 You may not even know that what you are saying could hurt your case.
 They will be your best friend and encourage you not to hire an attorney and that they will take care of you.
 Do not make a statement or talk to them!

 Some injuries do not manifest themselves until much later after an accident, or you simply may not appreciate the seriousness of an injury.
 Why settle your case when you do not know the full extent of your damages?
 We have multiple examples where clients were rewarded with significantly higher settlements simply by exercising some patience in the diagnosis and treatment processes, and being thorough with their doctors to discover serious injuries that require diagnostic imaging to see.
 If you're worried about expenses, you have options.
 For example, some doctors are willing to treat on a lien basis (meaning they'll do it knowing you'll pay them when your case is settled).